-Year 5 have, as part of this term’s topic, taken part in a Greek History Off The Page day.
-Children participated in different activities linked to the topic such as painting their names in Greek lettering, making medicines, soap carving and performing as part of the blessing for Goddess Athena at her temple.
+As part of this term’s topic, year 5 have taken part in a Greek History Off The Page day.
+Children participated in different activities linked to the topic such as painting their names in Greek lettering, making medicines and olive oil lamps, soap carving and performing as part of the blessing for Goddess Athena at her temple.
 They even performed a tragedy and comedy in the style of the Ancient Greeks which was very entertaining.